jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

       :width: 350px

+.. index:: Configure defaults (Irena)

+.. _importnant.ConfigureDefaults:

-**Conimage default fonts and names**
+**Configure image default fonts and names**

-“Conimage default fonts and names” in the SAS menu will create panel with some controls common for all tools, like font type & size and how legend names are handled.
+“Configure image default fonts and names” in the SAS menu will create panel with some controls common for all tools, like font type & size and how legend names are handled.
 NOTE: Panel controls are applied immediately to all existing panels, graph controls are applied ONLY to the newly created graphs (and only those which were upgraded to this behavior).

 **Panels font and font sizes**